Sign up for The Brief, The Texas Tribuneโ€™s daily newsletter that keeps readers up to speed on the most essential Texas news.

-Factoring in the election results as of Wednesday morning, the board now comprises 10 Republicans and four Democrats.
+Factoring in the election results, the board now comprises 10 Republicans and five Democrats.
 Democrats regained a seat after it was vacated by Aicha Davis, who stepped down to run for the Texas House.

 Democrats Marisa Perez-Diaz (District 3) and Staci Childs (District 4), both of whom ran uncontested, held onto their seats.
 Tiffany Clark, a Democrat running to fill the District 13 seat vacated by Davis, also won after running unchallenged.